GMOD/Apollo/TestScript.md

 4) Clicking on group name link should take you to the corresponding group track in the main window.

-5) Test all File Menu as shown in section 8 below.
+5) Test that you are able to Log out from the upper-right corner, top-level menu.

 ###Testing functions in the main window